17 Apr 2009

 It can also be read as an interesting historical document for anyone who has been part of the Vineyard or similar groups.
 But don't expect anything mind-blowing or new, unless you've been raised anti-charismatic, in which case you'll need quite an open mind.

-The original editions of 'Power Evangelism' can frequently be found second-hand; links are to the new edition, which I have not read, edited and updated by Kevin Springer, with extra study-guides.
+The original edition of 'Power Evangelism' can frequently be found second-hand.
+The image above is of the edition I read, but it links to the new edition on Amazon, which I have not read.
+The new version was edited and updated by Kevin Springer, with extra study-guides.

 Review copyright Sue's Book Reviews, 17th April 2009